-Dana White Live Streamed Phone Call With Tom Brady Discussing Free Agency
+Dana White Livestreamed Phone Call With Tom Brady Discussing Free Agency

 UFC President Dana White called up Tom Brady to get some information on where the quarterback will play next season.
-White recorded the phone conversation on Instagram Live and Brady revealed he’s unsure about the future.
+White recorded the phone conversation on Instagram Live, and Brady revealed he’s unsure about the future.

-The biggest story line in the NFL this off-season has been Brady’s free agency.
-Most reports have indicated that the six-time Super Bowl champion will be parting ways with the New England Patriots, and have linked him to various teams throughout the league.
+The biggest storyline in the NFL this offseason has been Brady’s free agency.
+Most reports have indicated that the six-time Super Bowl champion will be parting ways with the New England Patriots and have linked him to various teams throughout the league.

-On Wednesday, the UFC honcho decided to call up his quarterback legend friend to not only get information on where the 42-year-old might end up next year, but pitch him on playing for the Las Vegas Raiders.
-White who is from Manchester, Connecticut and grew up a Boston sports fan said he wants Brady to remain a Patriot.
+On Wednesday, the UFC honcho decided to call up his quarterback legend friend to not only get information on where the 42-year-old might end up next year but also to pitch him on playing for the Las Vegas Raiders.
+White — who is from Manchester, Connecticut and grew up a Boston sports fan — said he wants Brady to remain a Patriot.

-During the Instagram Live video which was recorded and posted to Barstool Sports’ Twitter account, the UFC president said if the quarterback is leaving the Patriots then he should play for the Raiders.
-The 50-year-old resides in Las Vegas, Nevada – which is the home of the UFC – and listed several reasons Brady should play there.
+During the Instagram Live video which was recorded and posted to Barstool Sports’ Twitter account, the UFC president said if the quarterback is leaving the Patriots, then he should play for the Raiders.
+The 50-year-old resides in Las Vegas, Nevada — which is the home of the UFC — and listed several reasons Brady should play there.

 “Las Vegas would love to have you here with the Raiders.
 The stadium, the facility is incredible,” he said.

-Besides the incredible training facilities, White mentioned how convenient it would be for the future Hall Of Famer’s wife, Gisele Bundchen, and kids to commute back and forth from their home in nearby Los Angeles, California.
+Besides the incredible training facilities, White mentioned how convenient it would be for the future Hall of Famer’s wife, Gisele Bundchen, and their kids to commute back and forth from their home in nearby Los Angeles, California.

 First and foremost though @danawhite wants @TomBrady back with the Patriots pic.twitter.com/uHBZrgRWpk